 adversely affects the ability of a pupil to participate in or benefit from the educational programs or activities of the school district or public school because the conduct, as reasonably perceived by the pupil, is so severe, pervasive, and objectively offensive as to have this effect; and

 is based on a pupil’s actual or perceived distinguishing characteristic (see above), or is based on an association with another person who has or is perceived to have any of these characteristics.

-The scope of this policy includes the prohibition of every form of bullying, harassment, and cyberbullying and -harassment, whether a) in the classroom, b) on school premises, c) immediately adjacent to school premises, d) when a student is traveling to or from school (portal to portal), or at a school-sponsored event, whether or not held on school premises.
+The scope of this policy includes the prohibition of every form of bullying, harassment, and cyber-bullying and -harassment, whether a) in the classroom, b) on school premises, c) immediately adjacent to school premises, d) when a student is traveling to or from school (portal to portal), or at a school-sponsored event, whether or not held on school premises.
 Bullying or harassment, including cyber bullying and -harassment, that is not initiated at a location defined above is covered by this policy if the incident results in a potentially material or substantial disruption of the school learning environment for one or more students and/or the orderly day-to-day operations of any school or school program.

 Century Community Charter School expects students to conduct themselves in a manner in keeping with their levels of development, maturity, and demonstrated capabilities, and with a proper regard for the rights and welfare of other students, school staff, volunteers, and contractors.

 Century Community Charter School recognizes that in order to have the maximum impact, it is critical to provide a minimum of annual training, on school policies and procedures regarding bullying and harassment, for school employees and volunteers who have significant contact with pupils.
-Training will provide school employees with a clear understanding of their roles and responsibilities and the necessary skills to fulfill them.
+Training will provide school employees with a clear understanding of their roles and responsibilities, and the necessary skills to fulfill them.

 Century Community Charter School believes that standards for student behavior must be set through interaction among the students, parents and guardians, staff, and community members of the school district, producing an atmosphere that encourages students to grow in self-discipline and their ability to respect the rights of others.
 The development of this atmosphere requires respect for self and others, as well as for district and community property, on the part of students, staff, parents, and community members.

-Century Community Charter School believes that the best discipline, for aggressive behavior is designed to (1) support students in taking responsibility for their actions, (2) develop empathy, and (3) teach alternative ways to achieve the goals and solve the problems that motivated the aggressive behavior.
+Century Community Charter School believes that the best discipline, for aggressive behavior, is designed to (1) support students in taking responsibility for their actions, (2) develop empathy, and (3) teach alternative ways to achieve the goals and solve the problems that motivated the aggressive behavior.
 Staff members who interact with students shall apply best practices designed to prevent discipline problems and encourage students’ abilities to develop self-discipline and make better choices in the future.

 Century Community Charter School requires that its school administrators develop and implement procedures that ensure both the appropriate consequences and remedial responses to a student or staff member who commits one or more acts of bullying and harassment.
 The following factors, at a minimum, shall be given full consideration by school administrators in the development of the procedures for determining appropriate consequences and remedial measures for each act of harassment or bullying.